muyun/dev.kbs/note.md

     + tags, Clicking a tag shows all the posts with that tag.
         - DONE
+        - fix the file format issues
+        - tags function is so convenient for index/home functions
+        - so exciting to code it myself

     + code optimization and restruct
-        - Done, add filter in back-end not in jinja files
+        - Done, use filter in back-end, not in front-end/jinja for it

+    + only show lates 5 posts, and multi-pages

     + a search box that filters the index page by name or date
-    * only show 5 posts per page
     + RSS feed of new posts
     + Q&A interviews